embedly/embedly-docs/faq.rst

 It is a solution that automatically converts posted links into embedded media on the fly.
-With its set of APIs, tools and libraries you are able to create unique visual experiences by embedding videos, images, rich media, RSS entries and article previews.
+With its set of APIs, tools and libraries you are able to create unique visual experiences by embedding videos, images, rich media, RSS entries, and article previews.

 Why Embedly?
 ^^^^^^^^^^^^
-The simple answer is that Embedly is the easiest way to embed content.
+Conduciveness.
+Embedly is the easiest way to embed content.
 In less then 10 minutes you can embed content from hundreds of providers and generate rich previews for any URL on the web through one API.

-Simplicity is the key benefit of Embedly Pro.
+Simplicity is the key benefit of Embedly.
 Here is a quote from one of our users.

   If we weren't using Embedly we'd have had to spend probably around a week of